Leasing vs Purchasing a Printer: Which Is Right for You?

 Which one is the better option for you?

-As a long-time, local print vendor, we’ve dealt with the leasing vs. purchasing question in almost every sales interaction we’ve had and know firsthand the intricacies that go into each option.
+As a local print vendor of nearly 40 years, we’ve dealt with the leasing vs. purchasing question in almost every sales interaction we’ve had.
+We know firsthand the intricacies that go into each option.

 While there are other acceptable forms of payment in the printer/copier industry, such as credit cards and personal financing, they will not be universal to all print providers or vendors.